trustedci/OSCRP/OSCRP.md

 ## <a name="who-this-document-is-intended-for"><a/>3.
 Who This Document is Intended For

-The primary audience of this document is principal investigators (PIs) and information technology (IT) professionals involved in Open Science projects that rely on computing infrastructure (defined broadly as computers, networking, sensors, control systems, etc.) Open Science is defined here as a project working on science that is not classified and for which the results are intended to be communicated publicly.
-This includes most science funded by NSF, DOE ASCR, and NIH, and may also include some research funded by industry and/or foundations.
+The primary audience of this document is principal investigators (PIs) and information technology (IT) professionals involved in Open Science projects that rely on computing infrastructure (defined broadly as computers, networking, sensors, control systems, etc.) Open Science is defined here as a project working on science that is not classified per government regulations, and for which the results are intended to be communicated publicly.
+This includes most science funded by the National Science Foundation (NSF), the Department of Energy (DOE) Office of Science, and the National Institutes of Health (NIH), and may also include some research funded by other government agencies, industry, and/or foundations.
 Open Science may have some data that is not public (e.g., personal health information) or transitorily private for periods of time (e.g., during scientific embargoes, quality assurance, or internal review).

 Not every scientific research project has a dedicated or even designated "information technology professional" involved.
 However, we make the assumption that even such projects typically have a *de facto* IT person.
 That person may be at the "institutional level" and therefore be almost entirely disconnected from the scientific project, and perhaps even completely unaware of it.
 In those cases, one of the purposes for this document is to enable PIs to help engage with institutional IT professionals to discuss risks.

 A secondary audience for this document is institutional IT professionals (e.g., CIOs, CISOs).
-While we do not anticipate that institutional IT professionals will necessarily use this document directly, we expect that it may be a useful reference for institutional IT professionals to provide to PIs and research IT professionals within their organization.
+While we do not anticipate that institutional IT professionals will necessarily use this document directly, we expect that it may be a useful reference for institutional IT professionals to provide to PIs and research IT professionals within their organization, and use as a starting point for discussions with PIs and research IT professionals.

-We do make the assumption that the institution where Open Science takes place has some kind of security professional at some level,  in addition to a defined or de facto IT person, regardless of whether that person is directly attached to the science project or is at the institutional level.
+We do make the assumption that the institution where Open Science takes place has some kind of security professional at some level, in addition to a defined or *de facto* IT person, regardless of whether that person is directly attached to the science project or is at the institutional level.

-**If you utilize this document and find it useful, your acknowledgement of that (and other feedback) is requested by sending an email to info@trustedci.org.**
+**If you utilize this document and find it useful, your acknowledgement of that (and other feedback) is requested by sending an email to [info@trustedci.org](info@trustedci.org).**

 <!-- <a name="#introduction" / >-->

 ## <a name="introduction"></a>4.
 Introduction

 We read stories daily about computer security incidents.
-Home Depot.
-Sony.
+Marriott.
+Anthem.
+Equifax.
 The U.S. Office of Personnel Management.
 Hospitals getting hit by ransomware.
 All of those organizations take security seriously, but are still vulnerable.

 Believe it or not, science --- even unclassified, Open Science is vulnerable as well.
 And indeed, Open Science can at times be particularly vulnerable because Open Science is often so exposed, since by nature there tends to be significant sharing of data, resources, and/or results.